-Khopra Danda Trek is newly introduced short and delightful off the beaten excursion of Ghorepani Poonhill Trek at Annapurna Region of Nepal.
-Khopra danda trek offers excellent panoramic views of Annapurna Himalayan range including Dhaulagiri, Machhapuchre and other neighboring peaks.
-Cultural exploration is another major highlight of this short and easy trekking , Khopra Danda Trek.
+Khopra Danda Trek is a newly introduced short and delightful off-the-beaten excursion of Ghorepani Poonhill Trek in the Annapurna Region of Nepal.
+It is getting popular among domestic as well as foreign tourists recently.
+This trek offers excellent panoramic views of the Annapurna Himalayan range including Dhaulagiri, Machhapuchre, and other neighboring peaks.
+Cultural exploration is another major highlight of this short and easy trekking.

-We embark on the Khopra danda trek as we arrive at Pokhara, drive to Nayapul and start trekking towards Ghandruk then Tadapani.
-We pass through Rhododendron forest, small and large Gurung, Magar settlements.
-Upon arrival at Khopra danda, there is an opportunity to view a pristine lake in the middle of nowhere, the old trees and top of the hill offering spectacular close views of snow-capped mountains including Annapurna South, Dhaulagiri, and other neighboring peaks.
-Also, Poon Hill provides magnificent sunrise views of snow-capped mountains like from nowhere else.
+We embark on the Khopra danda trek as we arrive at Pokhara, drive to Nayapul, and start trekking towards Ghandruk then Tadapani.
+We pass through the Rhododendron forest, small and large Gurung, and Magar settlements.
+Upon arrival at Khopra danda, there is an opportunity to sight a pristine lake in the middle of nowhere.
+Along with the old trees, the top of the hill offers spectacular close views of snow-capped mountains including Annapurna South, Dhaulagiri, and other neighboring peaks.
+Also, Poon Hill provides magnificent sunrise views of snow-capped mountains like nowhere else.
 We get back to Tikhedhunga followed by a drive to Pokhara which ends our short and amazing Khopra danda trek.

 Day 1 : Arrival in Kathmandu (1,300m/4,264 ft)::

 After your arrival at the Tribhuwan International Airport, a representative of Nepal Mountain Trekkers will be at the terminal to welcome you to the land of the Himalayas.
 Then you will be taken to your representative hotel and into your rooms so that you can relax your jetlagged body.
 Now you have time to prepare for the next day ahead.
 Stay overnight in Kathmandu.